lukereding/book_notes/book_list.md

 - The mathematics lover's companion.
 Scheinerman.
 - Make it clear.
 Winston. [[notes](./notes_make_it_clear.md)]
 - The science of storytelling.
 Storr. [[notes](./notes_science_of_storytelling.md)]
+- Machine learning design patterns.
+Lakshmanan, Robinson, & Munn.
+- From bacteria to bach and back.
+Dennett.
+- The illusion of conscious will.
+Wegner.

 # 2020